git4rk/ApplicationServeronCloud/latestUpdates.md

 ## October 27, 2017: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

-* Added the ability to provision an older fixpack level [(n-1)](maintenanceAndUpdates.html#maintenance-strategy){: new_window} through the Service Profile tab in the {{site.data.keyword.Bluemix_notm}} Service Dashboard or via the REST API.
+* Added the ability to provision an older fix pack level [(n-1)](maintenanceAndUpdates.html#maintenance-strategy){: new_window} through the Service Profile tab in the {{site.data.keyword.Bluemix_notm}} Service Dashboard or via the REST API.
-* The 9.0.0.5 fixpack version of traditional WebSphere Application Server is now available when you provision a new service instance.
-In addition to 9.0.0.5, other fixpack versions of traditional WebSphere Application Server, such as 9.0.0.4, 8.5.5.12, and 8.5.5.11, are available for provisioning.
+* The 9.0.0.5 fix pack version of traditional WebSphere Application Server is now available when you provision a new service instance.
+In addition to 9.0.0.5, other fix pack versions of traditional WebSphere Application Server, such as 9.0.0.4, 8.5.5.12, and 8.5.5.11, are available for provisioning.
-* The 17.0.0.3 fixpack version of WebSphere Application Server Liberty is now available when you provision a new service instance.
-In addition to 17.0.0.3, the 17.0.0.2 fixpack version of WebSphere Application Server Liberty is available for provisioning.
+* The 17.0.0.3 fix pack version of WebSphere Application Server Liberty is now available when you provision a new service instance.
+In addition to 17.0.0.3, the 17.0.0.2 fix pack version of WebSphere Application Server Liberty is available for provisioning.
 * Addressed [several security vulnerabilities](http://www-01.ibm.com/support/docview.wss?uid=swg22010172){: new_window} in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
   * A vulnerability where IBM WebSphere Application Server might create files using the default permissions instead of the customized permissions when custom startup scripts are used.
   * A vulnerability where IBM WebSphere Application Server Proxy Server or On-demand-router (ODR) could allow a local attacker to obtain sensitive information, caused by stale data being cached and then served.